andyhasit/web2py_intellisense/README.md

 I add that second line to get code completion and hints on things like __SQLForm__ which is useful.

-You may need to adjust your IDE settings to include an extra python path to point to the file's location, and also include path to web2py source.
+You may need to adjust your IDE settings to include an extra python path to point to the file's location, and also include the path to web2py source.

 ##Getting help: